blepping/ComfyUI-bleh/README.md

 ### BlehSageAttentionSampler

-Allows using SageAttention as a sampler wrapper.
-SageAttention is an attention optimization.
-SDXL is known to work, CogVideo might?
-SD15 doesn't use supported head sizes.
-In the case where the model's head sizes aren't supported, it will fall back to the default optimized attention implementation so enabling it should be safe even on unsupported models.

-You won't see much of a performance difference at low resolutions, once you get up to 2048x2048 it starts becoming noticeable.
-In my testing, the difference was about 30% at 4096x4096 and 10% at 2048x2048.
+Allows using the SageAttention attention optimization as a sampler wrapper.
+SageAttention 2.0.1 supports head sizes up to 128 and should have some effect for most models.
+Earlier SageAttention versions had more limited support and, for example, didn't support any of SD1.5's head sizes.
+You will probably notice the biggest difference for high resolution generations.

 **Note:** Requires manually installing SageAttention into your Python environment.
-Should work with SageAttention 1.0 and 2.0 (2.0 currently requires CUDA 8+).
+Should work with SageAttention 1.0 and 2.0.x (2.0.x currently requires CUDA 8+).
+Link: https://github.com/thu-ml/SageAttention

 ### BlehGlobalSageAttention